The Lyric Stage Company of Boston

-The Lyric Stage Company of Boston is the oldest professional theatre company in Boston.
-Founded in 1974, the non-profit theatre is located in the YWCA building at 140 Clarendon Street.
-It produces about seven plays and musicals each season and is known for its Stephen Sondheim musical productions.
+The Lyric Stage Company of Boston is Boston's oldest professional theatre company.
+Founded in 1974, the non-profit theatre is in the YWCA building at 140 Clarendon Street.
+It produces six plays and musicals each season and is known for its Stephen Sondheim musical productions.

 History

 Location

-Ron Ritchell and Polly Hogan found the Lyric Stage Company of Boston in 1974, with performances staged in the Community Church on Boylston Street.
+Ron Ritchell and Polly Hogan founded the Lyric Stage Company of Boston in 1974, with performances staged in the Community Church on Boylston Street.
 In 1976, the Lyric Stage moved to a theatre at 56 Charles Street.
 The stage was small, less than 300 square feet, and it sat 103.
 In 1991, the Lyric Stage moved to its current location in the YWCA Building at 140 Clarendon Street.
 The theatre has a large stage, a band loft, and seats 234.

 Notable Productions

-In its first season, the Lyric Stage produced Antigone and The Second Man.
+The Lyric Stage produced Antigone and The Second Man in its first season.